SigWarrant/Firefox-DoH-SO/README.md

   - To run manually, issue ".\filebeat.exe -e" from within the filebeat directory

 # Visualize:
 Once Security Onion is recieving beats and indexing objects, you can create visualizations and dashboards as you see fit.
 Some examples are ready to be imported at Firefox-DoH-SO/SecuriyOnion/Visualizations.
 If you just want to import all of them including the Dashboard, just use Firefox-DoH-SO/SecurityOnion/Dashboards/Dashboard_with_Visualizations.
-This is what the Dashboard should look like:
+This is what the Dashboard will look like:

 ![DoH Dashboard](DoH_Dashboard.JPG)